ordovice/batocera-switch/README.md

 ## EASY INSTALL
 From a terminal window, run the following: curl -L switch.batocera.pro | bash

+After installing, copy your prod.keys and title.keys to /share/bios/switch.
+If you wish to use Ryujinx you will also need to supply the firmware zip file.

 Thanks to uureel for simplifying the install/update of Switch components for the Batocera Add-On.